 One of the biggest negatives to HostGator is their own website.
-It can be very tricky and awkward to navigate through the many many different hosts they offer.
-There website even gives you a feel of the 1990’s/early 2000’s when you access the support portal.
-So for a company that offers a site builder, I think it would only be appropriate to update every page of your website.
+It can be very tricky and awkward to navigate through the many different services they offer.
+(Since time of the orginal writing, their website has been updated, making it easier to navigate).

 Another concern for me is their datacenters.
-They have many around the world but they don’t tell where they are apart from the two main centers in the US.
+They have many around the world but they don’t tell where they are apart from the two main centres in the US.
 I would imagine they would have some in Europe and Asia.
-They have offices in Brazil and India, so I would also imagine there would also be datacenters in these countries to.
-On the topic of datacenters, another negative to them is that you don’t get to choose which datacenter your sites are housed in.
+They have offices in Brazil and India, so I would also imagine there would also be datacenters in these countries too.
+On the topic of data centers, another negative to them is that you don’t get to choose which datacenter your sites are housed in.

 HostGator also only uses Dollars as payment.
-With this many customers are going to get a surprise with extra VAT put on top of the final bill.
-This could lead customers away to competitors as competitors might have multi currency’s.
-By having multi currency, it could lead to more appeal for international markets away from the US.
+With this, many customers are going to get a surprise with extra VAT put on top of the final bill.
+This could lead customers to switch to competitors as competitors might have multi currency’s.
+By having multi-currency, it could lead to more appeal for international markets away from the US.

-One thing I have noticed about HostGator is that they talk a lot about their T&C’s and everything they offer have specific terms.
-One of these is after initial plan is ready to be renewed the plans shoot pricing goes back up to the normal price it should be.
-A lot of the times you only get told about this is when your’e purchasing a plan and its usually in smaller writing.
+One thing I have noticed about HostGator is that they talk a lot about their T&C’s and everything they offer has specific terms.
+One of these is after the initial plan is ready to be renewed the plans shoot pricing goes back up to the normal price it should be.
+A lot of the times you only get told about this is when you’re purchasing a plan and its usually in smaller writing.
 Essentially its in the small print.

 In terms of upload speeds, HostGator seem to have a problem.
 Many other competitors seem to have a better upload speed.
 This can deter traffic accessing your sites then ultimately leaving it because it hasn’t loaded quickly.
 Everyone hates a white screen, even for just a second.
 This is something they should look into and improve.